Randy Arozarena Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.11 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs given up (88 total, 1.2 per game).

-- Cuas starts for the first time this season for the Royals.

-- The 28-year-old righty came out of the bullpen in his most recent outing this season, one of 32 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.